Sept Laux J2

 Worth a visit

-From the Col de la Vieille, you can see part of the Vercors massif, the Chartreuse massif, the Bauges massif and, between the two, Lake Bourget.
+From the Col de la Vieille, you can take in part of the Vercors Massif, the Chartreuse Massif, the Bauges Massif and, between them, Lake Bourget.

-Under the Oursière chairlift (5), a wooden sculpture has been placed!
-Follow the yellow marked trail and you will come out under the Aigle chairlift.
-Look carefully, there is a second sculpture!
+Beneath the Oursière chairlift (5), a wooden sculpture has been placed!
+Follow the yellow-marked trail and you’ll emerge beneath the Aigle chairlift.
+Look carefully—there’s a second sculpture there!

-Below the Col des Oudis, an opening allows you to reconnect with the Chartreuse Massif, with the Dent de Crolles in the foreground
+Below the Col des Oudis, a path leads back to the Chartreuse Massif, with the Dent de Crolles in the foreground

 We are now in the Sept Laux ski area.
-Please note that outside the winter season, the area is shared with mountain bikers, so be careful and do not stay in the middle of the slopes!
+Please be aware that outside the winter season, the area is shared with mountain bikers, so be careful and do not stand in the middle of the slopes!

 Reviews and comments